building-envelope-data/metabase/README.md

-the database by dropping into `make shellb`, adding a migration with `make NAME=${MIGRATION_NAME} migration`, verifying and if necessary adapting the new migration C# code and SQL scripts, exiting the container with `exit`, and applying the new migration to the PostgreSQL database with `make migrate`.
+the database by dropping into `make shellb`, adding a migration with `make NAME=${MIGRATION_NAME} migration`, verifying and if necessary adapting the new migration C# code and SQL scripts, exiting the container with `exit`, and applying the new migration to the PostgreSQL database with `./database.mk migrate`.
 See [Migrations Overview](https://docs.microsoft.com/en-us/ef/core/managing-schemas/migrations/) and the following pages for details.